OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 ![](octopus_redgate_create_oracle_release.png "width=500")

 At the end of the step, you are asked to provide the source schema and the destination schema.
 This is due to a setting Redgate's tooling.
 The step-template wraps the command-line.
-It offers as an option so the step template has to offer it as an option.
+It offers the schema name as an option so the step template has to offer it as an option.

 ![](redgate_oracle_schema_compare.png "width=500")